dotnet/WatsonWebserver/README.md

 A simple C# async web server for handling incoming RESTful HTTP/HTTPS requests.

-## New in v1.2.0
+## New in v1.2.1
-- Dynamic route support using C#/.NET regular expressions (see RegexMatcher library https://github.com/jchristn/RegexMatcher).
+- Added content routes for serving static files.

 ## Test App
 A test project is included which will help you exercise the class library.

 ## Important Notes
-- Watson Webserver will always check for static routes, then dynamic (regex) routes, then the default route.
+- Watson Webserver will always check routes in the following order:
+  - If the request is GET or HEAD, content routes will first be checked
+  - Then static routes will be evaluated
+  - Then dynamic (regex) routes will be evaluated
+  - Then the default route
 - When defining dynamic routes (regular expressions), be sure to add the most specific routes first.
 Dynamic routes are evaluated in-order and the first match is used.
+- If a matching content route exists:
+  - And the content does not exist, a standard 404 is sent
+  - And the content cannot be read, a standard 500 is sent

 ## Example using Routes
 ```
 using WatsonWebserver;